Sgt. Lawrence John Jordan

 It was at this time that Haupt had a Social Security Card issued with Larry's name on it.
 Haupt was unaware that his espionage team had already been betrayed by one if its members.
 After Haupt was captured, Larry's mother had to travel to Washington D.C., to testify that Herbert Hans Haupt was not her son.
 Haupt was later executed for espionage.
 All this took place while Larry was suffering in Japanese POW Camps.

-On the flight home, the plane Larry was on flew over Chicago.
+On the flight home, the plane Larry flew over Chicago.
 He began to protest that this was where he was suppose to get off.
 Instead, Larry was flown directly to Washington D.C. to give testimony about the Herbert Hans Haupt affair.